The Cinema Cafe

 Stephen McNally

 Say what you will about the film’s unlikely premise, it establishes a truly inspired analogy between violence initiated on a personal scale by the escaped convicts and its far greater destructiveness when enacted by a sanctioned superpower.
-Split Second also happens to be a charismatically rich, taut and suspenseful, noir packed with social vitriol.
+Split Second also happens to be a charismatically rich, taut and suspenseful noir packed with social vitriol.
 It's been confidently directed by (although non-appearing) actor Dick Powell who is ably assisted by an energetic cast and RKO’s ace combination of go-to cinematographer Nicholas Musuraca and composer Roy Webb.
-Jan Sterling's character cynically remarks: "Quite a spot... between the devil and the bright red bomb", an apt description for this cinematic explosive, which will start ticking (updated) Thursday, June 8 (2023) at 9:30 am PDT.
+Jan Sterling's character cynically remarks: "Quite a spot... between the devil and the bright red bomb", an apt description for this cinematic explosive, which will start ticking (updated) in Eddie Muller’s Noir Alley Saturday, September 21 (2024) at 9 pm PDT and again on Sunday, September 22 at 7 am PDT.

 Keith Andes, Jan Sterling